dockfo/bootstrap-notify/README.md

 				hPosition : 'left',
 				vPosition : 'top'});

-For the show() method you have to pass 3 parameters message, notifyType, and theme
+For the show() method you have to pass 2 parameters message, notifyType, and theme

 	message		- your message to display
-	notifyType	- type of notification ('primary', 'success', 'info', 'warning', 'danger') theme		- theme ('default')
+	notifyType	- type of notification ('primary', 'success', 'info', 'warning', 'danger') themeoptionally	- theme ('default')
+example:
+	notify.show('your message', 'warning')